deepaktecz/Coffee-website/README.md

 ## 📝 License

-This project is open-source and available for anyone to use and modify.
+This project is open-source and available for anyone to use and modify..